w3f/Grants-Program/applications/dora-factory-multisig.md

 ### Project Details

-The MultiSig Substrate pallet will implement features including the following:
+The MultiSig Substrate product functions include the following:
 - Create wallet by organization
 - Multi-asset management
 - Initiate a transaction in a wallet, sign a transaction, confirm a transaction
 - Add a signer, update multisig rule

 There've been a multisig pallet developed by parity.
 The pallet (https://libraries.io/cargo/pallet-multisig) is a basic building block for us to build a more complete multisig MVP to meet actual demands of DAOs.
-It should also become an open-source module for us and other developers to build more complicated multisig features in the future.
-The reasons why build a new pallet are below

-1. Multisig pallet only provides 3 methods, which can not meet requirements application-level and DAO use cases
-2. The multisig pallet has not been updated for a while, we’ll implement more new features to help community to build a multisig pallet faster
-3. The latest polkadot{.js} has removed feautres to support multisig, which makes this pallet hard to debug/demonstrate
-4. As Dora Factory is working on DAO infrastructures, most of our users are organization users, we are creating a multisig for organization users (e.g. a DAO can deposit and manage funding using the pallet and get access to a broader range of applications from Dora Factory).
-In this way this pallet can integrate with other Dora Factory pallets seamlessly.

-Besides, in this grant, we'll implement a frontend MVP to make the multisig work for end users.
+We'll implement a frontend MVP which interacts with the pallet to make the multisig work for end users.

 ### Ecosystem Fit